tldr-pages/tldr/pages/linux/winetricks.md

 `winetricks`

-- Specify a wine prefix to run winetricks in:
+- Specify a custom wine directory to run winetricks in:

-`WINEPREFIX={{/path/to/wine/prefix}} winetricks`
+`WINEPREFIX={{path/to/wine/directory}} winetricks`

-- Install a Windows DLL or a component to the default prefix:
+- Install a Windows DLL or a component to the default directory:

 `winetricks {{package}}`